chris-tse/CS-3113-Intro-To-OS/1c/README.md

 # AMADEUS Shell
 v1.3

-This is a C shell that mimics features from the popular bash shell, including the ability to execute batch files, redirect IO, and will fall back to the underlying system shell in the case where it does not recognize a command.
+This is a C shell that mimics features from the popular bash shell, including the ability to execute batch files, redirect IO, and falls back to the underlying system shell in the case where it does not recognize a command.

 ## Requirements